How the NSNP works

 While we have no evidence as yet of the work of school gardens becoming part of the core curriculum or extracurricular activities at school, the gardens do offer learners the opportunity to increase their more formal knowledge about agricultural production.
 The work in school food gardens should become part of the school curriculum.

 The benefits of the NSNP go beyond feeding learners at school, and can also boost the local economy by offering opportunities for generating job opportunities or market opportunities for small-scale farmers.
 The mostly unemployed women recruited as volunteer food handlers have the chance to learn new skills and earn a very small stipend.
-The success of the NSNP rests at the moment on the shoulders of the more than 61 000 volunteer food handlers, and the work of feeding millions of children must be seen as work deserving of recognition and value by the community and have appropriate working conditions and salary.
-So while the position of volunteer food handler offers some possibility of a form of employment, for it to be a real job, the importance of the work of the food handler needs to be recognized and rewarded accordingly.
+The success of the NSNP rests at the moment on the shoulders of the more than 61 000 volunteer food handlers.
+The work of feeding millions of children must be seen as work deserving of recognition.
+While the position of volunteer food handler offers some possibility of a form of employment, for it to be a real job, the food handler needs to be valued and rewarded accordingly.
 We need decent jobs for volunteer food handlers.

 “The work of feeding millions of children must be seen as work deserving of recognition, value and appropriate salary and conditions at work.”